NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson04_alignment_bam.md

 -   For a given alignment, each of these flags are either **on or off** indicating the condition is **true or false**.
 -   The `FLAG` is a combination of all of the individual flags (from the table above) that are true for the alignment
--   The beauty of the flag values is that any combination of flags can only result in one sum.
+-   The beauty of the flag values is that **any given combination of flags can only result in one sum**.

 In our example we have a number that exist in the table, making it relatively easy to translate.
 But suppose our read alignment has a flag of 163 -- what does this translate to?
 It is the sum of 4 different flags: